 WS094 - Resource grabbing: impacts and responses in an era of climate change

-Convened by Adwoa Yeboah Gyapong, Corinne Lamain, Elyse Mills, Natacha Bruna, Nguyet Dang Bao, Yukari Sekine, Sergio Coronado and Amod Shah (all from International Institute of Social Studies (ISS), the Netherlands)
+Convened by Adwoa Yeboah Gyapong, Amod Shah, Corinne Lamain, Elyse Mills, Sergio Coronado and Yukari Sekine (all from International Institute of Social Studies (ISS), the Netherlands)

-How do local people resist resource grabs, in organised forms or through everyday, less-visible actions?
+How do local people resist resource grabs, in organized forms or through everyday, less-visible actions?
 How does climate change mitigation intensify conflict?
 This workshop explores these questions, among others, through a participatory discussion on the impacts of and responses to resource grabbing (land, water, fisheries, minerals) and green grabbing (climate change mitigation and adaptation).
-The workshop aims to provide an open space for discussing how agricultural, fisheries and climate change mitigation policies and regulations contribute to resource and green grabbing, the impacts created on the ground, responses from local people and solidarity-building between affected groups, and what the implications are for social and environmental justice.
+The workshop will present short reflections from researchers and activists about how agricultural, fisheries and climate change mitigation policies and regulations contribute to resource and green grabbing, their impacts on the ground, and the responses from local people, as well as the broader implications for solidarity-building between affected groups and contemporary struggles for social and environmental justice.
+This will be followed by an open discussion with all workshop participants on common themes that emerge from these reflections.